spyoungtech/FreeSimpleGUI/docs/index.md

 NOTE - Mac users will not be able to use the file_types parameter.  tkinter has a bug on Macs that will crash the program is a file_type is attempted so that feature had to be removed.
 Sorry about that!

   ***The ENTER key***
        The ENTER key is an important part of data entry for windows.
 There's a long  tradition of the enter key being used to quickly submit windows.
-PySimpleGUI implements this by tying the ENTER key to the first button that closes or reads a window.
+FreeSimpleGUI implements this by tying the ENTER key to the first button that closes or reads a window.

 The Enter Key can be "bound" to a particular button so that when the key is pressed, it causes the window to return as if the button was clicked.
 This is done using the `bind_return_key` parameter in the button calls.
 If there are more than 1 button on a window, the FIRST button that is of type Close window or Read window is used.
 First is determined by scanning the window, top to bottom and left to right.